 As a patient in the Ontario healthcare system, you are entitled to receive a high standard of care from your practitioner.
 When you enter a hospital, doctor's office, or medical clinic in Sarnia or elsewhere in the province, you should expect to receive an attentive, reliable level of care from the doctor, nurse, midwife, or other medical professional attending to you.
 However, any healthcare worker is capable of human error.
 An instance of medical malpractice can occur at any point throughout your stay at a medical facility, and if you or a family member have been the victim of an adverse medical event, you have a right to compensation.

 Medical malpractice cases are very complicated.
 At their most severe, medical errors can cause life-long disability or even death.
 Not all medical injuries are avoidable, but if a health care professional fails to act with a reasonable standard of care, and their failure to supply that care causes a serious injury or death, the result is medical malpractice.
-In addition to the potential to cause serious physical or mental disabilities, an instance of medical negligence or malpractice can cause great pain and confusion for both the effected patient and their family.
+In addition to the potential to cause serious physical or mental disabilities, an instance of medical negligence or malpractice can cause great pain and confusion for both the affected patient and their family.

 If you believe that you or a loved one has been seriously injured as a result of medical malpractice, you should contact a medical malpractice lawyer immediately.
 Owing to the complexity of medical malpractice cases, they rely on the prompt gathering and preservation of relevant evidence.
 A medical malpractice lawyer can get you and your family on track to receiving the compensation you deserve for your pain and suffering, while allowing you the freedom of mind to begin your recovery process.
 In the Ontario healthcare system, medical malpractice lawyers play an important role in ensuring that health care practitioners are held responsible for their errors.